jfcloutier/karma_system/design_notes/observing.md

 When a cognition actor is created, it has everything to learn and can, at first, only predict that nothing will be observed.
 As it accumulates observations and experiences them, and as it plans to impact these experiences, a CA makes more informed predictions and learns more from errors.
 Eventually, the cognition actor will have enough of a history of observations to acquire a causal model, allowing it to make predictions from an *understanding of what causes observations*, and potentially correct this understanding from consequent errors.

-## Predictions, prediction errors and observations
+## Forming observations from predictions and prediction errors

 In each timeframe ("thick now") of its life, a CA makes observations by emitting predictions and maybe receiving prediction errors as a consequence.
 One way a CA makes predictions is by developing a causal theory about the latent processes that cause what it observes, and then using this theory to predict incoming observations.